cliftonbacon88-web/the-silence-paradigm/README.md

 The Silence Paradigm is a pre-registered experimental research program investigating whether the cognitive state of a conscious observer — verified by real-time EEG — produces measurable changes in the decoherence time (T₂) of a nearby quantum system inside a five-layer shielded chamber.

-The protocol compares seven controlled consciousness conditions (three controls and four meditation states) using pre-registered statistical thresholds and triple-blind analysis.
+The protocol compares seven controlled consciousness conditions (three controls and four meditation states) using pre-registered statistical thresholds and blinding where feasable.
 The multi-state design allows data to determine which state, if any, produces a measurable effect.

 This is a hypothesis-generating framework producing specific, falsifiable predictions.
 A null result is informative and publishable.